brookisme/gcloud_gpu/README.md

 ###### GIT PRETTY PROMPT

-I couldn't get this work in the gpu-setup so you'll have to add it to your .bashrc yourself
+I couldn't get this work in the instance-setup so you'll have to add it to your .bashrc yourself

 - colorizes prompt
 - adds branch name if git repo